drel-git/TurboLoot/README.md

 👉 https://github.com/drel-git/TurboLoot/releases/latest

-This includes the latest macros and a clean starter INI.
+This includes the latest macros and a starter INI.

 ---